stassa/louise/README.md

 Louise runs with any of the latest stable or development releases listed on that page.
 Choose the one you prefer to download.

-It is recommended that you run the examples using the Swi-Prolog graphical IDE, rather than in a system console.
-On operating systems with a graphical environment the Swi-Prolog IDE should start automaticaly when you open a Prolog file.
+It is recommended that you run the examples using the SWI-Prolog graphical IDE, rather than in a system console.
+On operating systems with a graphical environment the SWI-Prolog IDE should start automaticaly when you open a Prolog file.

 In this section, we assume you have cloned this project into a directory called `louise`.
-Paths to various files will be given relative to the `louise` project root directory and queries at the Swi-Prolog top-level will assume your current working directory is `louise`.
+Paths to various files will be given relative to the `louise` project root directory and queries at the SWI-Prolog top-level will assume your current working directory is `louise`.

 ### A simple example